Legendary sitcom director James Burrows dies at 85 21 hours ago

 The announcement came during a panel at CCXP Mexico City, where stars Kevin Sussman, Lauren Lapkus, Brian Posehn and John Ross Bowie shared new concept art and first-look stills from the show.
 An official Instagram account, @stuartfails, was also launched alongside the reveal.

-The hour-long comedy follows hapless comic book store owner Stuart Bloom as he attempts to restore reality after accidentally breaking a device built by Sheldon and Leonard, triggering a multiverse catastrophe.
+The sci-fi comedy follows hapless comic book store owner Stuart Bloom as he attempts to restore reality after accidentally breaking a device built by Sheldon and Leonard, triggering a multiverse catastrophe.
 Joining him on his quest are his girlfriend Denise (Lapkus), geologist Bert (Posehn), and ever-irritating quantum physicist Barry Kripke (Bowie).
 Along the way, the group encounters alternate-universe versions of familiar characters from The Big Bang Theory.
 As the title suggests, things don’t always go to plan.

 Blending comedy with science fiction and fantasy, the series marks a notable shift from the traditional multi-camera format of The Big Bang Theory, adopting a more cinematic style with larger-scale settings and extensive visual effects.